mforstenhaeusler/Siamese-LSTM-for-Semantic-Similarity-PyTorch/README.md

 # Semantic-Similarity-Using-a-LSTM-NN

-This repositpory entails an implementation of a Deep Learning Pipline that can be used evaulates the semantic similarity of two sentenences using pytorch.
+This repositpory entails an implementation of a Deep Learning Pipeline that can be used evaulates the semantic similarity of two sentenences using pytorch.
 The model of choice is a Siamese LSTM Neural Network.

 It consists of 2 modules: \
     - a data module \